SamanthaClarke1/email-alert-system/README.md

 # email-alert-system
-Pings multiple servers and alerts via smtp email you if they're down.
+Pings multiple servers and alerts you via smtp if they're down.

 Edit the options file to set it up.